kubeedge/ianvs/docs/proposals/algorithms/cloud-edge-collaboration-inference-for-llm/cloud-edge-collaboration-inference-for-llm.md

 Task 2 is planned to be implemented as follows:

 - Model selection: Qwen-1.8B model will be used at the edge, and Qwen-72B-Chat model will be used in the cloud.
+(For simplicity, also may choose to use LLM service like GPT-4, GLM-4, Claude as our cloud model)
 - Classifier design: Train a RoBERTa-base as a classifier.
 If time allows, also train a TinyLlama for classifier comparison.
 - Inference optimization: Plan to use low-bit quantization technology to achieve 4-bit and 8-bit quantized deployment, and introduce vllm to form the inference framework.